-Let $\tilde{\theta}$ denote its lifting to an action on the free associative algebra $F_n$.
-Then $\tilde{\theta}$ is also given by the standard torus action. \end{cor}
+The lifting of $\theta$ to an action on the free associative algebra $F_n$ is also given by the standard torus action. \end{cor}

-This statement plays a part, along with a number of results concerning the induced formal power series topology on $\Aut F_n$, in the establishment of the free associative analogue of Theorem \ref{commautautthm}.
+This assertion plays a part, along with a number of results concerning the induced formal power series topology on $\Aut F_n$, in the establishment of the free associative analog of Theorem \ref{commautautthm}.

-The proofs in this paper, for the most part, were based upon the techniques from the commutative category.
-It is, however, a problem of legitimate interest to try and obtain proofs for various linearity statements using tools specific to the category of associative algebras, bypassing the known commutative results.
-As one outstanding example of this problem, we expect the free associative analogue of the second Bia\l{}ynicki-Birula theorem to hold and formulate it here as a conjecture.
+The proofs in this paper, for the most part, have been extensions of commutative techniques.
+However, it is a legitimate endeavor to seek proofs of various linearity statements using tools specific to associative algebras, bypassing the known commutative results.
+As one outstanding example of this problem, we expect the free associative analog of the second Bia\l{}ynicki-Birula theorem to hold, as formulated in Conjecture~\ref{bbfreeconj}.